Traffic Advisory: June 12–14

 ► Click here to print a map of water fountains and bottle fillers or download our ANC Explorer mobile app, which will also assist you in finding water fountains and bottle fillers throughout the cemetery.

 • When conducting tours or walking on cemetery roads, please be mindful of vehicles, which may include machinery and construction equipment.
-Utilize sidewalks when available.
-In the absence of sidewalks, stay to the left or right side of the road to give way to traffic.
+Use sidewalks when available.
+In the absence of sidewalks, stay to the left or right side of the road.

 • Visitors may encounter funeral processions and ceremonies.
-Please avoid walking in sections where active burials or inurnments are taking place.
+Please avoid walking in sections where active funerals are taking place.

 ► To report suspicious activity, call the Joint Base Myer-Henderson Hall Department of Emergency Services at 703-588-2800.